jsoagger/jsoagger-fx/README.md

 ```

-EmaginFX can be launched with Spring framework as IOC container and bean instances manager.
+JSoaggerFX can be launched with Spring framework as IOC container and bean instances manager.
 All spring XML configuration files are already packaged inside framework.

 ```java
     ClassPathXmlApplicationContext context = new ClassPathXmlApplicationContext();